How a trade war could hurt these US states

 The United States is on the verge of a possible trade war.

-The Trump administration is expected to impose tariffs today on at least $60 billion in Chinese imports.
+The Trump administration imposed tariffs on at least $60 billion in Chinese imports Thursday.
 Those will come on top of the controversial steel and aluminum tariffs that go into effect Friday.

 The moves have producers in almost every state bracing for blowback.
 Big manufacturers could pay more for the steel they use to make plane engines, auto parts and building materials.
 And American farmers could be in the crosshairs of China, a big importer of US crops.